Posted by media on September 5, 2017 at 9:00 AM

 The advanced electronic signature offered by Signaturit meets each of the following legal requirements:

-While this type of electronic signature offers an even higher level of security, its use is hampered by the need for a qualified electronic signature certificate and a qualified electronic signature device, which in turn must meet a number of requirements as set out in the new EU Regulation.
+While this type of electronic signature offers an even higher level of security, its use is hampered by the need for a qualified digital certificate and a qualified electronic signature device, which in turn must meet a number of requirements as set out in the new EU Regulation.

 At Signaturit, we can help you find the best electronic signature solutions for your business.
-For any questions or comments, please contact us through the following form, or call us directly on +34 93 551 14 80.
+For any questions or comments, please contact us or call us directly on +34 93 551 14 80.

 This post is also available in Spanish.